 - Restrictive Probation: Restrictive Probation results in the loss of good standing and notation of such is made in the respondent’s record.
 Restrictive conditions may limit activity in the College community.
 Generally the respondent will not be eligible for initiation into any local or national organization and may not receive any College award or other honorary recognition.
 The respondent may not occupy a position of leadership or responsibility with any Gaston College or student organization, publication, or activity.
 This probation will be in effect for no less than two (2) semesters.
 Any violation of Restrictive Probation may result in immediate suspension.

 - Emergency or Interim Suspension: Exclusion from class and/ or other privileges or activities as set forth in the notice until a final decision has been made concerning the alleged violation.
 (See Interim Actions/Restrictions section.)

 - Suspension: Exclusion from class and/or all other privileges or activities of the College for a specified period of time.
 This sanction is reserved for those offenses warranting discipline more severe than probation, or for repeated misconduct.
 A student who receives this sanction must meet with the Student Conduct Officer to request re-enrollment at the end of the sanction period and get specific written permission before returning to campus.
 The student must be able to demonstrate that he/she has resolved the issues that led to the suspension, he/she is ready to be a productive member of the College community, and can refrain from violating the Student Code of Conduct.
 If the request to re-enroll is approved, the student will be placed on probation for a specified time period upon his/her return to the College.

-- Expulsion: Permanent severance of the student from the College.
+- Expulsion: Permanent severance of the respondent from the College.